Samsung’s quick and versatile Chromebook Pro is the future of Chrome OS

 Is there a better alternative?

 There are several other Chromebooks at the high-end price point for the category.
-The most immediately comparable system is Asus’ Chromebook Flip C302CA.
-It packs a similar form factor and high-end design, but we didn’t like the screen or keyboard as much.
+The most immediately comparable system is the Pixelbook, though it’s nearly double the cost these days.
+It packs a similar 2-in-1 form factor and high-end design.

 HP’s Chromebook 13 shoots a bit more straight down the middle, with a 3,200 x 1,800 panel, backlit keyboard, and core m5 CPU.
 It lacks the 360-degree hinge, but may be a more appropriate fit if you don’t see yourself playing a lot of games or already have an Android tablet.